ryannjohnson/financial-simulator/README.md

 This project helped me achieve "play" with my finances.
 Before I made this, I was accustomed to creating Excel spreadsheets to simulate my personal financial scenarios.
-Working with timelines and graphs feels more intuitive to me, and it has helped abstract calculations away from my exploratory process.
+Working with timelines and graphs feels more intuitive to me, and doing so helps me focus on the scenarios I want to run.

 _DISCLAIMER: This project was lightly-researched!
 Do not try to glean any financial advice from it, because I'm not qualified to give any!_